intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/internvl2/readme.md

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the InternVL2 (e.g. `OpenGVLab/InternVL2-4B`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'OpenGVLab/InternVL2-4B'`.
 - `--image-url-or-path IMAGE_URL_OR_PATH`: argument defining the image to be infered.
 It is default to be `'https://raw.githubusercontent.com/open-mmlab/mmdeploy/main/tests/data/tiger.jpeg'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'What is in the image?'`.
+- `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
+It is default to be `64`.

 #### Sample Output